Net Assets – Definition, Formula and Example

 In the month of February, market price increased from INR 82 to 97.
 Mr A has the right to purchase 100 shares of XYZ ltd at a price of INR 85 or Mr A can wait for further hike in price till the expiration of contract.

-Accrued income is considered as current asset for a company (if the payment is expected to be received within a year) and is recorded on assets side of a balance sheet.
+Contrary to prepaid expense, an accrued expense is treated as current liability (If the expense is expected to be paid with a year) and shown on liability side of a balance sheet.